We look forward to summer

 Once they learn to kiteboard, enthusiasts spread out across the entire coast of Lithuania – you can see their colourful kites in Nida, Juodkrantė, Palanga and Šventoji.

 Nature has given us natural riches that we have long relied upon to deal with a variety of health challenges or simply to regain our strength.
+There are many health resorts, spa and therapy centers in Lithuania that offer the best for your health and well-being.
 The effect of mineral water, herb or mud treatments inspired by deep traditions and applied with a professional approach is undoubted.
 All you have to do is choose the most appropriate natural remedy for you.